 Wait... that sounds a lot like arbitrage, so what's the difference?

 OK, here's how this situation would be for arbitrage:

-- I go around and try to find if someone, anyone, is offering to buy a guitar for some price higher than 100.
+I go around and try to find if someone, anyone, is offering to buy a guitar for some price higher than 100.
 After looking around, I find an ad posted by my other friend Carol; **she wants to buy** a guitar and is willing to pay 110.

 Great, I immediately buy the guitar from Alice for 100 and sell it Carol for 110.

 Did you notice the subtle difference?
 For step #2 in cross-exchange market making, I was the one proactively telling people I had something to sell and I was setting my price.
 Does this concept sound familiar?
 In the transaction with Bob, I was the maker and Bob was the taker.

 On the other hand, for step #2 in arbitrage, I was simply going around and searching to find if someone else had already said they wanted to buy a guitar at a higher price.
 In the arbitrage scenario, Carol was the maker, and I was the taker.